Tyler-Yates/AestheticFractals/C-Backend/README.md

 A research tool studying the generation and evolution of aesthetically-pleasing fractals.
 It uses crowd-sourced testing along with observational patterns in the mathematical structure of attractor fractals to find optimal constants and equations.

-This program is meant to be used in conjunction with Tyler Yates' [Java Evolution GUI](https://bitbucket.org/terminex9/aestheticfractals) (Must request access to view).
+This program is meant to be used in conjunction with Tyler Yates' [Java Evolution GUI](https://github.com/Tyler-Yates/AestheticFractals).

 ### Dependencies